pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 One of the coolest features of Numpy is _broadcasting_<sup>2</sup>.
-Broadcasting allows you to perform element-wise operations on arrays which have a different shape; For each axis in the two arrays, Numpy will implicitly expand the shapes of the smaller axis to match the shapes of the larger one.
+Broadcasting allows you to perform element-wise operations on arrays which have a different shape.
+For each axis in the two arrays, Numpy will implicitly expand the shape of the smaller axis to match the shape of the larger one.
 You never need to use `repmat` ever again!

+> <sup>2</sup>Mathworks have shamelessly stolen Numpy's broadcasting behaviour
+> and included it in Matlab versions from 2016b onwards, referring to it as
+> _implicit expansion_.

 Broadcasting allows you to, for example, add the elements of a 1D vector to